Skip to content

 For budget preflight, duration-priced calls need enough information before the request is sent:

-• client.speak() should pass estimatedOutputSeconds or maxOutputSeconds when output audio duration affects cost.
+• client.speak() uses estimatedOutputSeconds first and maxOutputSeconds as its fallback when output audio duration affects cost.

 Usage Logging